The subscription service for “Follow My Portfolio” involves the following features:

 Q: How many buy/sell transactions do you do in your portfolio in a year?
 In other words, how many email updates of future transactions should we expect to receive?

 I invest whenever I have money to spare.
 Earlier, when salary was only source of income, then it was usually one buy transaction after salary credit in the month coupled with intermittent buys whenever I got spare money mid of the month, like dividends etc. Now with premium features of blog starting to contribute, the buy transactions would be frequent.
-May be 2-3 times a week depending upon valuation level of target stocks.
+May be once every week depending upon valuation level of target stocks.

 Sell transactions are relatively few.
 May be one sale once in a year.